 A research project on the history of wildfires in Portugal from the 1950s onwards.

 Burning landscapes: A political and environmental history of the large wildfires in Portugal (1950-2020) is a research project in the field of history and environmental sciences hosted by the Institute of Contemporary History (NOVA University Lisbon) and the Associate Laboratory In2Past and funded by the Foundation for Science and Technology (PTDC/HAR-HIS/4425/2021).
-It also has the declared support of five municipalities - Moimenta da Beira, Sernancelhe, Vila Nova de Paiva, Silves and Monchique - and the film production house TerraTreme, and also the School of Agriculture in Lisbon (Universidade de Lisboa) through its library and bibliographic deposit.
+It also has the support of five municipalities - Moimenta da Beira, Sernancelhe, Vila Nova de Paiva, Silves and Monchique, the film production house TerraTreme, and also the School of Agriculture in Lisbon (Universidade de Lisboa) through its library and bibliographic deposit.

 State of the art: what we don’t know

 In Portugal wildfires have grown in an unforeseeable manner in recent times.
 This trend is not exclusively Portuguese but rather forms part of global 20th-century ecological and industrial dynamics.
 However, the history of fire in Portugal is exceptional, and possibly paradigmatic, while yet to be researched.
 In 2003 and 2005, the annual burnt areas broke national records and surpassed the total burnt areas of Spain, France, Italy and Greece combined.
 In the worst year, 2017, c.
 540,000 hectares burned leading to the loss of 117 lives.
 Moreover, there have been an increasing number of fires since 1980 that burned more than 10,000 hectares: one in 1980-90s (around 10,000 ha); eleven in the 2000s (average burnt area of 14,000 ha), and sixteen in the 2010s (average 25,000 ha).
 Comprehensive knowledge on fire ecology is available but we know little about the historical dynamics that drove the current regime of large-scale fires.